-The dream had only been a test, which Ibrahim passed successfully.
-Right before the sacrifice, Allah (SWT) sent down a ram to be offered in Ismail’s place.
-So, every year, adults Muslims who are eligible to give Zakat must also make a Qurbani sacrifice in the name of Allah (SWT).
+The dream was a test, which Ibrahim (AS) passed successfully.
+At the time of slaughtering, Allah (SWT) sent down a ram to be offered in Ismail’s place.
+So, to commemorate this miracle, adult Muslims who are eligible to give Zakat, make a Qurbani sacrifice in the name of Allah (SWT).

 2. Is Qurbani compulsory every year?

 “We have decreed the animal offerings for you among the rites of God.
 In them, there are benefits for you.
 So, mention God’s name on them while they are lined up, then, once they collapse on their sides, you shall eat therefrom and feed the poor and the needy.
-Thus, did We subject them to you, so hopefully, you may give thanks” (22:36).
+Thus, did We subject them to you, so hopefully, you may give thanks.”
+(Quran, 22:36)

 3. Can Qurbani money be donated?

-If in the past, Qurbani was performed by a family and shared with the neighbours and the poor, nowadays it’s acceptable to donate money to a charity either for a whole animal or a share in a big animal to have your Qurbani performed on your behalf.
+In the past, Qurbani was performed and shared with family, neighbours and the poor.
+Nowadays it’s acceptable to donate money to a charity either for a whole animal or a share in a big animal to have your Qurbani performed on your behalf.

-At Ummah, we’re already taking Qurbani bookings, and you should book early to ensure a successful Qurbani.
-Donate a cow share for £75 or a whole cow for £525 to feed thousands of poor people in your ummah in Pakistan.
+At Ummah Charity International (UCI), we’re already taking Qurbani bookings for 2022.
+Book early to ensure a successful and timeous Qurbani.
+Donate a cow share for £75 or a whole cow for £525.
+You may also choose to sacrifice sheep, goats or camels (or shares in a camel).
+With your help, UCI feeds thousands of poor people in Pakistan every Eid al Adha.

 4. Can Qurbani be given in the name of the deceased?

-Although you could offer Qurbani in the name of a deceased loved one, this is not something that our Prophet (pbuh) practiced in His times.
+Although you could offer Qurbani in the name of a deceased loved one, this is not something that our Prophet (PBUH) practised in his time.
 You should prioritise a Qurbani on your own behalf first.

 5. When to donate Qurbani meat?

-According to the Sunnah, your Qurbani/Udhiya sacrifice must be performed between the 10th and 12th days of Dhul Hijjah, after the Eid prayer, so you should donate as soon as possible to give us enough time to prepare the meat for distribution.
+According to the Sunnah, your Qurbani/Udhiya sacrifice must be performed between the 10th and 12th days of Dhul Hijjah, after the Eid prayer.
+Donate as soon as possible to give us enough time to source the animals and prepare the meat for distribution.

-No – any sacrifice done before or after this time is not considered valid, which means you will have to donate again to fulfil your obligation to Allah (swt).
+No. Any sacrifice done before or after this time is not considered valid, which means you will have to donate and perform your Qurbani again to fulfil your obligation.

-This year, the first day of Eid al-Adha falls on the 20th of July, depending on the sighting of the moon.
+This year, the first day of Eid al Adha falls on the 09th of July, depending on the sighting of the moon.

 All Qurbani-eligible animals have to be healthy, with no missing limbs or any other physical impediments.
 They should be cattle, goats, sheep or camels.

-Since every eligible Muslim must perform the sacrifice, and one share equals one Qurbani, there should be a share for each member of the family.
+Since every eligible Muslim must perform the sacrifice, and one share equals one Qurbani, there should be a share for each member of the family who is eligible.

-A small animal is a Qurbani, whereas a larger animal could be split into seven parts and be given as a sacrifice for seven members of the family.
+A small animal (goat, sheep) is a single Qurbani, whereas a larger animal (cow, camel) could be split into seven parts and be given as a sacrifice for seven members of the family.

 Giving a Prophetic Qurbani is a great way to follow in the Prophet’s (PBUH) footsteps.
-He used to always sacrifice an additional animal on behalf of His ummah, especially for the poor and needy who were unable to offer Qurbani.
+He would sacrifice an additional animal on behalf of someone from his ummah, who was unable to offer Qurbani.

-The animal is split into three parts after the slaughter – 1/3 goes to the donor, 1/3 to the neighbours, and the last 1/3 goes to a person in need (both Muslim and Non-Muslim).
+The animal is split into three parts after the slaughter – 1/3 goes to the donor, 1/3 to the neighbours, and the last third goes to persons in need (both Muslim and non-Muslim).

 Here is a summary of the most important Qurbani rules and conditions: